ayshashaban/Shopping-Assistant-Robot/README.md

-# The Robotic Arm Control Project
+# Robotic Arm Control System Project

 This project is designed to control a robotic arm using a custom application.